dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ###Planetary Radar Sounders

 Although there are significant theoretical commonalities between airborne and satellite ice penetrating radar systems, the limitations in power, processing, and data volume make radar sounders for planetary exploration a distinct design challenge.
 As part of the Radar Sounder Working Group for ESA's Jupiter Icy Moon Explorer mission, I participated in the definition and proposal of a single-frequency ice penetrating radar.
 The US Europa Science Definition Team (SDT) has studied a mission concept that includes a dual-frequency, multi-channel radar sounder.
-I wrote a white paper for the SDT that examined the potential for that sounding radar to be used to characterize potential landing sites.
+I led a white paper for the SDT to evaluate the potential for the sounding radar to be used to characterize potential landing sites on Europa.

 ---
 <a name="field_work"></a>